Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Simulation Results

-\item \textbf{Discrete position selection (DPS):} The moving region of the elements is quantized into discrete grids of equal spacing, where greedy algorithm is employed for the position selection.
-Specifically, the position of each element is selected sequentially in the discrete position set, while the positions of the other elements are kept unchanged.
+\item \textbf{DPS}: In this scheme, the fRIS element position is discrete, where the fRIS is quantized into discrete grids of equal spacing.
+Specifically, the continuous position is projected to the nearest position. \end{itemize}

-\item \textbf{Random RIS element deployment (Rand):} The positions of RIS elements remain fixed for each channel realization but randomly vary across realizations.
-The optimization of other components is performed as the proposed scheme. \end{itemize}

-In Fig.\ref{fig:convergence}, we examine the convergence performance of our proposed algorithm for the fRIS-assisted ISAC system and compare it with the benchmark scenarios.
-As expected, the proposed approach demonstrates convergence, with the objective function value decreasing rapidly and stabilizing at $0.57$ after $15$ iterations.
-Meanwhile, it can be observed that the joint MSE of the proposed fRIS-aided ISAC case outperforms the baselines, especially compared to the conventional RIS-aided ISAC case.
-This improvement can be attributed to the continuous and flexible element position optimization, which provides additional DoFs in the spatial domain.
+In Fig. \ref{fig:convergence}{(a)}, we examine the convergence performance of the proposed algorithm for the fRIS-aided ISAC system and compare it with the benchmarks.
+As expected, the proposed approach demonstrates rapid convergence, stabilizing after $20$ iterations.
+Besides, the MSE of the proposed scheme outperforms the baselines under the same element number, while yielding comparable performance as the ``Conven (HWL)'' case.
+This is because the continuous and flexible element position optimization provides additional spatial DoFs. {In addition, the DoFs of element position optimization are validated in Table \ref{DoFs_validation}.
+As compared to position-only/phase-only optimization, the joint optimization outperforms the individual optimization schemes, implying that repositioning does not overlap with the existing optimization dimension.} {To assess the impact of initialization, we conduct $100$ trials under a fixed channel realization and different initialization.
+As shown in Fig.~\ref{fig:convergence}{(b)}, the convergence exhibits small variation, with a mean of $0.1461$, a variance of $0.0065$, and a range of [$0.0577$, $0.4922$].
+This indicates good robustness and stable convergence behavior.}